Richthofen (film): Plot

 The life of Baron Manfred von Richthofen is chronicled.
 Aerial battles are recreated with the film culminating in his death.
-In 1925, the German Government requested that von Richthofen's body should be interred at the Invalidenfriedhof Cemetery in Berlin, where many German military heroes and past leaders were burial.
+In 1925, the German Government requested that von Richthofen's body should be interred at the Invalidenfriedhof Cemetery in Berlin, where many German military heroes and past leaders were buried.
 Richthofen's body received a state funeral, which is featured in the film.